-When looking for a sweet red wine, we want the opposite.
-How do you know if a red is sweet or dry?
+When looking for a sweet red wine, you want the opposite, but it can be hard to know if a red is sweet or dry.
 There are a few things that you can look for that will tell you if you're holding a sweeter red wine.

-When it comes to sweet wines in general, it is easy to confuse sweet with "fruity."
+In general, when it comes to sweet wines it is easy to confuse sweet with "fruity."
 While a wine's sweetness is perceived by the taste buds on the tip of the tongue, a wine's fruitiness is largely an aromatic perception.

 Tannins will also tame the wine's fruitiness.
-If a wine is overly tannic, it will bind the fruit on the palate and mask many of the aromas and perceptions of fruit.
+If a wine is overly tannic (or dry), it will bind the fruit on the palate and mask many of the aromas and perceptions of fruit.
 That is why we tend to notice more fruits in low-tannin wines.
 Many of these wines are also sweeter because they naturally have more leftover sugars.

 Wines can be loosely categorized as sweet, off-dry (semi-sweet), or dry.
 Typically, the amount of residual sugar in a wine will determine a wine's level of sweetness.

-In Australia, sweet red wines are appropriately dubbed, "stickies."
-These can use a range of grapes and many producers have built these into their success stories.
+- In Australia, sweet red wines are appropriately dubbed "stickies."
+These can use a range of grapes and many producers have built them into their success stories.

 Again, most sweet red wines will fall under the "dessert wine" designation.
 Here are a few top-notch red dessert wines that are definitely worth hunting down.

-Banfi's Rosa Regale - This bright red wine from Italy's well-loved Piedmont region has a devoted following.
+- Banfi's Rosa Regale: This bright red wine from Italy's well-loved Piedmont region has a devoted following.
 It is a red sparkling wine that is sweet and subtle with the lush flavors of ripe raspberry and juicy strawberry.
-Consider giving this wine a run with chocolate-based desserts, fresh fruit, and pecan pie.
+Consider giving this wine a run with chocolate-based desserts, fresh fruit, or pecan pie.